 Samsung and Apple arguably are the topmost mobile brands in the macrocosm but are not the top sellers.
 Their phones are the most expensive and popular but not the most purchased.
-The cause is simple, most of their phones are flagships which few people in the world can afford.
+The cause is simple, most of their phones are flagships that few people in the world can afford.

 Huawei made a record revenue of $122 Billion in the year 2019 despite its absence from the U.S. marketplace.
 This was a record and 18% growth from the previous year.

-Read also: Huawei Nova 7i features, specs and review.
+Read also: Huawei Nova 7i features, specs, and review.

-Per Canalys global market analyst for the 3rd quarter 2019, Huawei had outgrown Apple and was on the brink of taking Samsung from the top.
+Per Canalys global market analyst for the 3rd quarter of 2019, Huawei had outgrown Apple and was on the brink of taking Samsung from the top.
 Can it be a coincidence that Huawei was banned by Google the same year the company registered a massive sales appreciation?

 Coupled with Samsung and Apple price tag, The company has always seemed like in general, a better value for money and has the best of well-designed phones.

 Statistics by canalys